 2. Whenever duplication of effort or planning issues are discovered, the JCA-IMT2020 will report this to Study Group 13 as the lead study group to coordinate all activities related to IMT2020 and beyond IMT-2020 with other relevant study groups.

-3. The JCA-IMT2020 considers and encourages possibilities of co-operation on IMT-2020 and beyond IMT-2020 non-radio aspects, namely with relevant subgroups such as 3GPP, BBF, ETSI, IEEE, IETF, MEF, NGMN etc as well as Open Source community.
+3. The JCA-IMT2020 considers and encourages possibilities of co-operation on IMT-2020 and beyond IMT-2020 non-radio aspects, namely with relevant subgroups such as the 3rd Generation Partnership Project (3GPP), Broadband Forum (BBF), European Telecommunications Standards Institute (ETSI), Institute of Electrical and Electronics Engineers (IEEE), Internet Engineering Task Force (IETF), The MEF Forum (MEF), Next Generation Mobile Networks Alliance (NGMN) etc as well as Open Source community.
+Concerning security aspects of IMT-2020 and beyond, the coordination within the JCA-IMT-2020 will be led by ITU-T SG17 chairman and representative from 3GPP SA3 or ITU-T SG13.

 4. The JCA-IMT2020 analyzes the work of standards development organizations, consortia and forums for use in its coordination function and provides information on this work for use by the relevant study groups in planning their work.